Lavender Care

 Not all plants produce seeds.
 Lavender plants easily hybridize and sometimes the resulting plants are sterile and cannot produce seeds.
 Taking cuttings from the plant are the only way to reproduce and get more of these particular hybrid plants.

 Seeds are slow to start, and take some work and care to get them to adequate size, so propagation by means of taking cuttings or buying new potted plants are the way to go.
-If you have a plant whose blossom color you just adore taking a cutting will assure you that the new plant will be exactly like it.
+If you have a plant whose blossom color you just adore taking a cutting will assure you that the new plant will be exactly like it allowing you to stay true to a particular species.

-If you are an experienced gardener and really want to start from seed we have Lavender seeds here.
+If you are an experienced gardener and really want to start or grow Lavender from seed we have Lavender seeds here.

-Learn more about growing your own Lavender plants from seed for your garden.
+Learn about growing Lavender from seed and how to grow Lavender from seed to get new plants for your garden.

 Buying potted plants assures you of the variety and sometimes lets you see just what color the bloom will be.
 You may be surprised by the number and variety of plants available through mail order or internet.
 Choosing to buy Lavender plants allows you to purchase at different stages of growth from small starts to larger plants.